rusini/manool/specification/standard-library/basic-data-types.md

 Integer
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
+[integer literals]: /specification/core-language/syntax#h:integer-literals "Integer literals"

 The type `Integer` corresponds to the (finite) set of integral numbers in the range -(2<sup>47</sup>-1) thru +(2<sup>47</sup>-1) (i.e., -140737488355327 thru
-+140737488355327), inclusive.[^1] Objects of type `Integer` are often referred to simply as _integers_, and like most abstract mathematical entities, integers are [immutable].
-Non-negative integers can have [literal representation] in MANOOL programs.
++140737488355327), inclusive.[^1] Objects of type `Integer` (and values they represent) are often referred to simply as _integers_, and like most abstract mathematical entities, integers are [immutable].
+Non-negative integers can have [integer literals] in MANOOL programs.

 [^1]: The value -2<sup>47</sup>, typical for two's complement binary representations, is excluded from this range.

+All arithmetic and comparison operations on integers shall have constant asymptotic time complexity.

 ### Constructors #######################################################################################################

   ******************************************************************************
-    I48[s:String] => Integer
+    I48[S::String] => Integer

-  --- evaluates to an integer that represents the value specified by the argument in the conventional[^2]
+  -- evaluates to an integer that represents the value specified by the argument in the conventional[^2]

+  [^2]: This notation is also stipulated by [C] and [POSIX] specifications.

   * decimal notation: